aws-cloudformation/awesome-cloudformation/README.md

 ## Custom Resource Development

-When you need to extend AWS CloudFormation to support your own personal or organizational use-cases, the following tools are intended to support the development experience with the [original Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) functionality and the new [CloudFormation Registry](https://aws.amazon.com/about-aws/whats-new/2019/11/now-extend-aws-cloudformation-to-model-provision-and-manage-third-party-resources/) experience.
+When you need to extend AWS CloudFormation to support your own personal or organizational use-cases, the following tools are intended to support the development experience with [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) functionality and the [CloudFormation Registry](https://aws.amazon.com/about-aws/whats-new/2019/11/now-extend-aws-cloudformation-to-model-provision-and-manage-third-party-resources/).

 - [cloudformation-cli](https://github.com/aws-cloudformation/cloudformation-cli): The CloudFormation Provider Development Toolkit allows you to author your own resource providers that can be used by CloudFormation.
 - [cloudformation-cli-go-plugin](https://github.com/aws-cloudformation/cloudformation-cli-go-plugin): The CloudFormation Provider Development Toolkit Go Plugin allows you to autogenerate Go code based on an input schema.